webapp-suite/elements-react/src/components/Dialog/index.md

         <Button
             onClick={() => {
                 Dialog.danger({
-                    text: "This is danger hint text !", });
+                    text: 'This is danger hint text !', });
             }}
         >